Current Aspen Colorado Homes For Sale

 All lots and land for sale in Aspen, Brush Cr and Woody Cr.
 Includes residential singe family lots, farm and ranch vacant land for sale.
 Click here for Snowmass vacant lots and land.

-ESTIN REPORT: NEIGHBORHOOD DESCRIPTIONS © WITH 1-CLICK SEARCH RESULTS:
+ESTIN REPORT: ASPEN NEIGHBORHOOD DESCRIPTIONS © WITH 1-CLICK PROPERTIES FOR SALE:

 DOWNTOWN ASPEN Bordered by Roaring Fork River on the North and East side, Aspen Mountain on the South, Paepke Park to the West, this is central downtown living.
 This area has become arguably Aspen’s most desired location for obvious prime walkability and proximity-to-everything reasons.
 The trade-off for in-town living is that there’s simply not much single family, townhome or duplex inventory downtown, and it’s unlikely there ever will be because of the stringent zoning limitations.
 Almost all of Aspen’s condo inventory is located here in the Core.
 It is characterized by high demand, low supply, Gondola and walk to skiing proximity but very few actual ski in/ski-out properties.
 Close to 90% of the condo projects in Aspen were built in the 60’s, 70’s and early 80’s.
 They look ‘old’ and ‘tired’ even though these projects are revitalized every 10-15 years with exterior make-overs.
 Most owners extensively update their interiors, and, absolutely, these remodeled “new” units are in the greatest demand and command the highest price per sq. ft. and sell the quickest.
 If considering a resale of your downtown Aspen condo, the best bang for your buck – the highest price premium you’ll be able to achieve – is to make your unit drop-dead gorgeous.